cableguy99/docs/docs/general/faq.md

 #### Ledger not working?
 Probably your Ledger firmware version is incompatible.
-Sometimes you should upgrade your Ledger to the newest firmware.
+Sometimes you have to upgrade your Ledger to the newest firmware.
 Occasionally a new version could be problematic and you should try to use the previous firmware version.

 #### Can I use Trezor to vote for masternodes?
 Yes.
 Shifu supports Trezor now.

 #### What criteria must be considered when voting?
 Which masternode candidate should I vote for?
-The most important criteria to maximize voter’s profit, the main points you should consider when voting, are the following:
+The most important criteria to maximize a voter’s profit are the following:

 - **Top-150 most voted:** Your candidate must be one of the top-150 most-voted.
 If your candidate gets in the 151th most-voted place, it will not be promoted to masternode and you will earn zero rewards.
 - **Hardware, Performance:** Powerful CPU, RAM, bandwidth, latency, etc so the node can work hard and receive high rewards
-- **Number of signed blocks:** The more signed blocks per epoch, the higher rewards
+- **Number of signed blocks:** The more signed blocks per epoch, the higher the rewards
 - **Time of last signed block:** Verify that the masternode is active
 - **Total Capacity:** Staking rewards are shared between all the masternode votes.
 Less voted masternodes are more profitable.
 5K staked on a 50K-staked masternode will receive ten times more rewards than 5K staked on a 500K total staked masternode.
-- **Social Proof, Reputation:** Masternodes managed by trusted companies that are for the long term, maintaining the masternode, updating hardware and software to last versions, fixing problems, etc.
+- **Social Proof, Reputation:** Masternodes managed by trusted entities that are in it for the long term, maintaining the masternode, updating hardware and software to the lastest versions, fixing problems, etc.

 #### How many Masternode Candidates can I vote for?
 You can vote for as many candidates as you wish, splitting your TAO.

-Example: If you have 1'000 TAO you can vote 500 TAO for candidate A, 450 TAO for candidate B, and 50 TAO for candidate C.
+For example: If you have 1,000 TAO you can vote 500 TAO for candidate A, 450 TAO for candidate B, and 50 TAO for candidate C.

 #### What is the minimum amount to Stake?
 The minimum amount to stake is 100 TAO.